truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 We recommend using the default Kubernetes Node IP (0.0.0.0) to ensure apps function correctly.

+## Allocating GPU

+Users with compatible hardware can allocate one or more GPU devices to an application for use in hardware acceleration.
+This is an advanced process that may require significant troubleshooting depending on installed GPU device(s) and application-specific criteria.

+Allocate GPU from the **Resources Configuration** section of the **Install** application screen or the **Edit** screen for a deployed application.

 ## Container Image Management

 Click **Settings** > **Manage Container Images** to see every container image downloaded to TrueNAS.